postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 ## Using the approval process workflow

-In order to enable the Private API Network approval process for your team, you need to complete two steps first:
+To enable the Private API Network approval process for your team, you need to complete two steps first:

 1. [Assign the API Network Manager role to a user](#assign-the-api-network-manager-role)
 1. [Turn on the approval process in Team Settings](#turn-on-the-approval-process)

-Once these steps are complete, the API Network Manager will be able to [review requests](<!-- TODO:  -->) to add an API to the Private API Network, [add APIs](<!-- TODO:  -->), and [create and edit folders](<!-- TODO:  -->).
+Once these steps are complete, the API Network Manager will be able to [review requests](#api-network-manager-reviewing-requests-to-add-apis) to add an API to the Private API Network, [add APIs](adding-your-apis), and [create and edit folders](#organizing-with-folders).

 ### Assign the API Network Manager role